jsenecal/frr-talos-extension/docs/CONFIGURATION.md

-# Configuration Guide: Config Files Only
+# Configuration Guide

-This FRR extension uses a **configuration file only** approach - no environment variables are used for configuration.
+This FRR extension uses a configuration file approach with all settings defined in YAML files mounted via ExtensionServiceConfig.

 ## Configuration Structure